gevorgyana/rust-problem-solving/minimum-number-of-refueling-stops/README.md

 The naive solution would suggest that we choose the best option from a set of 2^M * M if we wanted to construct the solutions and then check their validity.

+I managed to think of the previous solution, but it would not work.
+Checked the solution, so it makes no sense to solve it here anymore...